-The flights are tracked on a monthly basis with a daily snapshot collected for each month.
-In Missouri, the number of flights has remained relatively consistent from October 2005 to June 2006 with an increase in the summer of 2006.
+The flights are tracked on a monthly basis with a daily snapshot collected for each month and are then averaged on a quarterly basis.
+The number of daily scheduled airline flights in Missouri peaked in the third quarter of 2006 at 1,042.
+This quarter includes the summer travel months of July, August and September.
+Daily scheduled airline flights in Missouri increased 2 percent from the fourth quarter of 2005 compared to the fourth quarter of 2006, while there has been a reduction in flights experienced for the same time period in Washington and Arizona.
 MoDOT is participating with the Federal Aviation Administration, Illinois Department of Transportation and East-West Gateway Council of Governments in a St. Louis Area Aviation System Plan study.
-The study will assess the region's aviation assets and develop a regional approach for the future development of the assets.
+The study will assess the region's aviation assets and develop a regional approach for the future development of assets.